 Satisfactory (S): is used when the quality of performance is acceptable and credit is granted for the course.
-The student has demonstrated through performance in fieldwork by obtaining an average score of 42 or higher for all field-based assignments documented on the Educational Agreement form.
+The student has demonstrated through performance in fieldwork by obtaining an average score of 82 or higher in foundation field, or 108 points or more in advanced field instruction for all field-based assignments documented on the Educational Agreement form.

 Marginal (M): is used when the quality of performance is less than satisfactory, but short of failing.
-The student has demonstrated through performance in fieldwork by obtaining an average score between 41-28 for all field-based assignments documented on the Educational Agreement form.
-Students receiving an "M" grade and who complete additional hour of fieldwork in a subsequent term and receive a grade of "S" for this work in this term will be eligible to have the previous "M" grade changed to a grade of "MS".
-Note: A grade of "MS" stays on your academic record permanently.
+The student has demonstrated through performance in fieldwork by obtaining an average score between 81-62 points in foundation field instruction, or 107-54 points in advanced field instruction for all field-based assignments documented on the Educational Agreement form.

 Unsatisfactory (U): is used when the quality of performance is inadequate and no credit is granted.
-The student has demonstrated through performance in fieldwork by obtaining an average score at or below 27 for all field-based assignments documented on the Educational Agreement form.
+The student has demonstrated through performance in fieldwork by obtaining an average score below 61 points in foundation field instruction or below 53 in advanced field instruction for all field-based assignments documented on the Educational Agreement form.